 when the trains are parked off somewhere else, asleep.

-In the first stanza of this piece the speaker begins by utilizing the title.
-It is the clear from the fist line that the speaker has a listener in mind.
+In the first stanza of this piece, the speaker begins by utilizing the title.
+It is clear from the first line that the speaker has a listener in mind.
 This person is very dear to him, and for one reason or another, makes him feel as if he is soon to be alone.
 With this in mind as a starting point, a reader can infer that the speaker’s words are spoken in a kind of desperation.
 He is emotionally tied to this person and is begging them not to “go far off.”

 Neruda’s speaker does not want his listener to leave him, “even for a day.”
 Any amount of time is too long.
 The following phrase further emphasizes the intensity of the speaker’s emotions.
 He is trying so hard to explain himself to his lover that he cannot think of the words.
 The speaker actually states that he is having trouble coming up with the words to express himself.
 This is a technique utilized by Neruda to make the speaker’s plight more realistic and relatable.

 The speaker decides to go back to the beginning of his emotions and try to explain what a day is like without his lover.
 As he waits for this person to come back to him the day will be “long” and he will be “waiting.”
-There is nothing else he can do to occupy his time aside from sitting, waiting and hoping this person will return to him.
+There is nothing else he can do to occupy his time aside from sitting, waiting, and hoping this person will return to him.

 In an effort to make the speaker’s feelings clearer, Neruda utilizes a metaphor relating the speaker’s emotional state while waiting to that of an “empty station.”
 This refers particularly to a train station in which empty trains are parked, “asleep.”
 They wait quietly for the morning when the passengers will return.
 This is when they will come to life.